dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 ## Paging in Long Mode

 In 64 bit mode we have up to 4 levels of page tables.
 The number depends on the size we want to assign to each page.
 It's worth noting that newer cpus do support a feature called la57 (large addressing using 57-bits), this just adds another layer of page tables on top the existing 4 to allow for a larger address space.
-It's a cool feature, but not really required unless you're using crazy amounts of memory.
+It's a cool feature, but not really required unless we're using crazy amounts of memory.

 There are 3 possible scenarios: